Adaptive Listening™

 But not all stories – even personal ones – work in all scenarios.
 Here are three things you can do to choose the right story for your situation.

-If your team is going through a slump, fear not: all organizations go through seasons.
+If your team is going through a slump, fear not: All organizations go through seasons.
 Those seasons don’t just affect the bottom line, they also affect how people think and feel.
 During a time of poor performance, your team is likely feeling anxious, frightened, or mournful about the good old days.
 So, when choosing what story to deliver, consider not just how you’re feeling about your team’s poor performance – but also how it might be affecting their mood, too.

 In Illuminate, my co-author Nancy Duarte and I explore when to use stories of different types – what we call motivating and warning stories – depending on the organizational mood.
 If your low-performing team members are acting complacent or seem unwilling to embrace change, you may need to use warning communication to chip away at their resistance.
 A warning story is one that cautions them about the possible negative outcomes of staying put or straying from the course.
 It can encourage them to face up to their challenge, or try out a different strategy.
 Picking the right story for the team’s mood can be the key to getting them moving or stopping them from heading in the wrong direction.